aiida-vasp/aiida-vasp/docs/source/workchains/bands.rst

 * ``bands.decompose_wave``, type: :py:class:`aiida.orm.nodes.data.bool.Bool`, default: False.
 Whether to decompose the wave function when determining the band structure.
 * ``bands.lm``, type: :py:class:`aiida.orm.nodes.data.bool.Bool`, default: False.
 Whether or not to decompose the wave function into l- and m- states.
 * ``bands.phase``, type: :py:class:`aiida.orm.nodes.data.bool.Bool`, default: False.
 Whether or not to further decompose the l- and m- projections into phases.
 * ``bands.wigner_seitz_radius``, type: :py:class:`aiida.orm.nodes.data.list.List`, default: `list[False]`.
-The Wigner-Seitz radius for each atom type in ångstroms as a list.
+The Wigner-Seitz radius for each atom type in ångströms as a list.
 If set, the internal projectors are not utilized.

 .. note::
    The parameters dealing with the decomposition of the wave function, ``bands.decompose_bands``, ``bands.decompose_wave``, etc. will be used to determine the value for `LORBIT`_ needed to fulfill the desired decompositions.